Diabetes and Heel Pain

 Diabetic Foot Problems

 In many cases, diabetes can lead to peripheral vascular disease.
 This disease can inhibit blood circulation in a diabetic sufferer.
-Poor circulation is particularly bad in the lower half of the body, specifically the lower legs and feet.
-This poor circulation adds to diabetic foot problems that are common.
-In many instances, the feet can swell and become dry.
+Poor circulation is particularly bad in the lower half of the body, mainly affecting the lower legs and feet.
+Poor circulation adds to diabetic foot problems, and can cause the feet to swell or become dry.
 This can lead to further injuries including heel pain.